yojimbo87/Eastern/README.md

-Eastern is a C# driver for OrientDB which implements [network binary protocol](http://code.google.com/p/orient/wiki/NetworkBinaryProtocol) to offer the fastest way for communication between .NET based application and OrientDB server instance.
+Eastern is a C#/.NET driver for OrientDB which implements [network binary protocol](http://code.google.com/p/orient/wiki/NetworkBinaryProtocol) to offer the fastest way for communication between .NET based applications and OrientDB server instances.

 Status
 ------

-Currently in development.
+Currently in early stage of development.

 Features
 --------